theforeman/foreman_hooks/README.md

 ## Execution of hooks

 Hooks are executed in the context of the Foreman server, so usually under the `foreman` user.

-One argument is provided, which is the string representation of the object that was hooked, e.g. the hostname for a host.
+The first argument is always the event name, enabling scripts to be symlinked into multiple event directories.
+The second argument is the string representation of the object that was hooked, e.g. the hostname for a host.
 No other data about the object is currently made available.

+Every hook within the event directory is executed in alphabetical order.
+For orchestration hooks, an integer prefix in the hook filename will be used as the priority value, so influences where it's done in relation to DNS, DHCP, VM creation and other tasks.

+If a hook fails (non-zero return code), the event is logged.
+For orchestration events, a failure will halt the action and rollback will occur.
+For Rails events, execution of other hooks will continue.

 # Copyright